 Overall, our preception data shows that our students, staff and parents love our school and feel that we are providing a safe learning environment.
-We look forward to the upcoming year bringing back many of the positive community/family events that we have missed for the past two years due to COVID.
+We look forward to the upcoming year and continuing with many Braelinn traditions.
 Student shared:

 - Their teachers encourage them to do their best.

 - Adults listen to student ideas.

 - They are happy when at school.

 - They want a voice in decision making.

 - They are not always excited about the work assigned to them.

 - They want the power to make a difference.

 - They want to fix bullying.

 - Students felt successful and that their good behavior was noticed.